The Role of NAD in Aging

 NAD levels become depleted when the body has to constantly repair this damage.

 Chronic immune activation and inflammatory cytokine production: Ongoing immune activation and chronic inflammatory states demand a lot of the body’s resources and can result in lower levels of NAD.
-Common contributors:
+Common contributors may include:

 How to Increase NAD Levels

-Restoring and increasing NAD levels have shown a positive effect on many age-related disorders resulting from accumulation of chronic oxidative stress, inflammation and impaired mitochondrial function.
+NAD levels are being studied for their role in cellular processes related to aging, oxidative stress, and mitochondrial function.
 NAD levels are integral to cell function and are considered a key molecule linked to many of the hallmarks of aging, which are positively influenced by higher levels of NAD availability.

-Because NAD levels naturally decline with age and ongoing stressors, many people are now exploring ways to support and restore healthy NAD availability as either a part of a proactive wellness strategy, or to support and repair damage from existing medical conditions.
+Because NAD levels naturally decline with age and ongoing stressors, many people are now exploring ways to support and restore healthy NAD availability as a part of a proactive wellness strategy and to maximize cellular function.

 Benefits of NAD Therapy and Supplementation: